dkomics/ilri-africa-cdc-training/viralMetagen/viralMetagen_pipeline.md

 cd ../../../
 ```
 #### Visualise the Taxonomic classification results with krona tools
+A very important part of analysis is communicating the results of the analysis in a way that is easy to understand.
+[Krona tools](https://github.com/marbl/Krona/wiki) offers a set of tools that can be used to visualize all types of taxonomic abundance classification results from various tools.
+It plots an interactive HTML pie chart for every sample.
+In case of many samples there are other tools such as [pavian R package](https://github.com/fbreitwieser/pavian).
 > 1. Set up the reference krona Taxonomy database:
 ```
 mkdir -p data/database/krona/